IBM/aspera-cli/docs/README.md

 > [!TIP]
 > The `id` and `secret` fields are optional.
-> If not provided, they will be generated and returned into the result.
+> If not provided, they will be generated and returned in the result.
 > In that case, provide option `--out.secrets=yes` to get the generated secret.

 Access keys support extra overriding parameters using parameter: `configuration` and sub keys `transfer` and `server`.